harish-shivaram/shilly-jekyll/_books/2020-03-04-the-broken-earth-trilogy.md

 date: 2020-03-04
 image: /images/blog/3111.jpg
 layout: post
-excerpt: A series so well written, that each book in the trilogy won a Hugo award.
+description: A series so well written, that each book in the trilogy won a Hugo award.
 The final book also won the Nebula award.
 book: true
 ---